ankitgit01/Satellite-based-property-valuation/README.md

 ### 2. Create and activate virtual environment (Optional)
 ### 3. Install dependencies : pip install numpy pandas matplotlib seaborn requests pillow torch torchvision scikit-learn xgboost
 ### 4. Cached image features (default – recommended)
-- To ensure smooth execution without downloading large satellite images, the following cached image feature files are already included:
+- To ensure smooth execution without downloading large satellite images, the following cached image feature files are already included in artifacts/
-Copy code
-artifacts/
- ├── X_image.npy
- └── X_image_test2.npy
 - These files contain CNN-extracted embeddings from satellite images and allow the notebook to run completely and efficiently.

 - No image download is required for normal execution.